 Recently, I had a discussion with my friend June because her experience of dating a narcissist man had been quite traumatic.
 June told me, “More than a relationship, we were in a never-ending competition.
 He always had to come up with a superior example of his achievements whenever I excelled in any field.
 If there was none, he would bluntly declare that my field of work was not even worth exploring.
 He wouldn’t leave any chance to belittle my success which eventually left me in deep insecurities about relationships and my self-worth.”

 We might assume a person who takes selfies all the time or checks himself out every time he goes past a reflective surface is a narcissist.
 But that’s not true.
 Narcissism is a personality disorder where a person loves themselves the most.
 It’s more than just admiring yourself in the mirror.

 Does this ring a bell?
 Are you beginning to wonder, “Am I dating a narcissist?”
-Then here are some characteristics of a person with a narcissistic personality disorder to take note of and assess whether you can associate them with your partner:
+Before we talk about the strategy to survive a narcissist boyfriend, we should be well aware of the specific trigger points.
+Here are some characteristics of a person with a narcissistic personality disorder (NPD) to take note of and assess whether you can associate them with your partner:

 1. Sense of superiority and entitlement

 The most common trait of a person with NPD is his superiority complex.
 A narcissist believes from the bottom of his heart that he is above the rest.
 If your boyfriend has a narcissistic personality disorder, then he will come off as being arrogant toward other people.

 His high self-esteem makes him feel he alone deserves the best.
 He can act quite demanding and entitled about it.
 June’s boyfriend, for instance, was a scientist and he believed that he was the only one with a smart brain and the others around him were nothing but dumb.